Muhammed-Imam/Muhammed-Imam/README.md

-### Hey there! 👋 I'm Muhammed Imam, a Jr. Business Intelligence Developer, Data Analyst, Database Developer, Power BI Developer and Data Scientist based in Egypt.
+### Hey there! 👋 I'm Muhammed Imam, a Jr. Business Intelligence Developer, Data Analyst, Database Developer, based in Egypt.

 ### About Me: